 Resources for Torah Study

 A Torah scroll contains 304,805 letters, 79,847 words, 54 parshiyot (portions), and 5 books.
 The sofer will be writing most of those letters, but you have an opportunity to start writing the Torah yourself.
 No parchment required.
-All you need is this copy of the Tekiah and five minutes a day.
+All you need is one of these Tekiah inserts and five minutes a day.

 Each verse is broken up into three sections titled, “Read.”
 “Learn.” and “Write.”
 Spend five minutes a day working on reading, learning, or writing the verse.
 Consider these your Torah minutes each day.